Change Your own Oil With these Ten Easy Steps

 Carefully remove the oil drain plug and let the engine oil drain for several minutes.

-Change the Drain Plug Washer.
+6. Change the Drain Plug Washer.
 Inspect your oil drain plug; it should have a copper washer.
-It needs to be replaced with a new one.
-Pull out the old washer and install the new washer.
+The old washer must be replaced at every oil change to prevent leaks.

-Install Drain Plug.
-Install the drain plug.
-Screw it by hand initially to avoid cross-threading.
+7. Screw the drain plug back in by hand first to avoid cross-threading.
 Use a torque wrench to tighten the drain plug.
 Do not use a breaker bar to tighten the drain plug.
-Tighten the drain plug as recommended by your manufacturer.
 The recommended torque should be in your owner’s manual.
 If it is not, call your dealer to get the correct value.

-Replace Oil Filter.
-Use an oil wrench to remove the oil filter.
-It would be best if you had the oil drain pan right under the oil filter, as oil may drip from the oil filter when you remove the oil filter.
-It is recommended to pre-oil your new filter and avoid the engine running dry at startup.
+8. Place the drain pan under the oil filter and use an oil wrench to remove the oil filter housing.
+Remove the old filter, and clean the oil filter housing with a paper towel before inserting the new filter.
+Pre-oil your new filter to prevent the engine from running dry at startup.
 Place a little bit of oil in the gasket.
-This will make it easy to remove the oil filter at your following oil change and avoid oil leaks.
-Thread the new oil filter.
-The new oil filter should go in very quickly.
-Please don’t force the filter; it should go on very quickly.
-The oil filter may be located on top of the engine on certain vehicles such as BMW, Mercedes, Dodge, and Chrysler.
+This will make it easier to remove during your next oil change and will help prevent oil leaks.
+Screw the new oil filter in place.
+In some models, the oil filter may be located in the engine bay, such as BMW, Mercedes, Dodge, and Chrysler.

-Add the Recommended Quantity of Engine Oil.
-Next, you need to add engine oil.
-Do not start the vehicle until you add the required engine oil.
-Look at the top of the engine and locate the oil cap.
-Clean the area around the oil cap with a cloth.
+9. Add engine oil.
+Do not start the vehicle until you add the required amount of engine oil.
+Open the hood and find the oil cap in your engine bay.
+Clean the area around the oil cap with a cloth before you open it to prevent debris from entering the oil reservoir.
 Remove the cap and place a funnel to add oil to your engine.
-Determine how much oil you must add before adding oil to the engine.
+Add oil a little at a time to prevent overfilling.

-Check the Oil Level via Dipstick.
-If you had the engine running or just added oil, you should wait at least 5 minutes for the engine oil to return to the oil pan.
-This will allow the engine oil to return to the oil pan so that you can take an accurate measurement.
+10. Check the oil level using the dipstick.
+If the engine has just been running or you have just added oil, you should wait at least 5 minutes for the oil to settle in the oil pan so that you can take an accurate measurement.
 Wait a few minutes and recheck the engine oil level.
+If the oil is near the “MAX” line on the dipstick, you have added the perfect amount of oil.

 What type of engine oil do I need?

-The easiest way to find out what oil your car uses is to look at the oil cap or owner’s manual.
-The oil viscosity is usually printed on the oil cap.
-If it is not, then you need to find the owner’s manual.
-Find the recommended fluids and lubricants section.
+The easiest way to find what oil your car needs is to look at the oil cap or owner’s manual.
+The oil viscosity is usually printed on the cap.
+If you can’t find it on the cap, it will be in the “Mantinence and Specifications” section of your owner’s manual.

 Here, you will see the recommended oil type, the standards the oil should meet, and the quantity needed.
 API oil specifications requirements are also printed on the bottle.
 Ensure you get the correct oil quantity in your owner’s manual.

 You can choose between synthetic and conventional motor oil.
-We would recommend synthetic oil over conventional oil.
-If you use full synthetic motor oil, you can go longer between oil changes.
-If you use conventional oil, change the oil every three thousand miles.
+We recommend synthetic oil over conventional oil.
+If you use full synthetic motor oil, you can go longer between oil changes, while if you use conventional oil, you will have to change the oil every 3,000 miles.

 Frequently Asked Questions